Location: Raleigh, North Carolina

 - Ability to sit or stand for extended periods of times.

-- May work at a desk on a phone and/or in front of a computer screen.
+- May work at a desk on the phone and in front of a computer screen.

 Saint Mary’s School is a drug-free workplace.
 A background check satisfactory to the school is required.